FurryCoders/FALocalRepo/README.md

     After all errors (if any are found) are fixed then the program will use the sqlite `VACUUM` function to optimize the database and clean it up

 If you run the program on Unix systems then you can use CTRL-C to safely interrupt the program.
 It will complete the submission download in progress and exit at the first safe point, this works in all parts of the program, download, sync and update.<br>
 If you run the program on Windows systems however safe exit will **NOT** work.
-This is caused byt the completely different way in which Windows handles signals, specifically SIGINT, interrupt signal sent by CTRL-C and used by this program.
-The functions are built to be realtively safe in how they handles database updates and downloads but it is suggested not to interrupt any operation to avoid errors.
+This is caused by the the completely different way in which Windows handles signals, specifically SIGINT, interrupt signal sent by CTRL-C and used by this program.
+The functions are built to be relatively safe in how they handles database updates and downloads but it is suggested not to interrupt any operation to avoid errors.

 ## Cookies
 The program needs to use cookies from a login session to successfully connect to FA.
 These cookies need to be in json format and can be easily extracted from Firefox/Chrome/Opera/Vivaldi/etc... using extensions or  manually.
 The value must be written in a file named FA.cookies<br>